cdsantan/mechanisms/README.md

 <<"mechanisms`"

-Functions are in Camel case.
 Currently, and unfortunately, the documentation is sub-par but I will *slowly* be working to update it and get it working.
 Until then, you can peruse the notebook in Documentation/English/ReferencePages/Guides/ for some examples.